- Describe why safe sleep practices are important for infants.

 Startling Statistics

 Approximately 3,600 infants die suddenly and unexpectedly each year.
-Sudden unexpected infant death (SUID) is a term used to describe sudden and unexpected death of an infant less than 1 year of age in which the cause was not obvious before investigation.
+Sudden Unexpected Infant Death (SUID) is a term used to describe sudden and unexpected death of an infant less than 1 year of age in which the cause was not obvious before investigation.
 Sudden unexpected infant death includes Sudden Infant Death Syndrome (SIDS), accidental suffocation in a sleeping environment, and other deaths from unknown causes.
 One-half of all SUID cases are Sudden Infant Death Syndrome.

 Sudden infant death syndrome (SIDS) is the leading cause of death among infants 1 month to 12 months old and is the third-leading cause overall of infant mortality in the United States.